Oladayooladapo/Health-Risk-Prediction-Optimizing-with-Principal-Component-Analysis-PCA-/README.md

 ## Files in this Repository

--   `Case study on Supervised ML - Principal Component Analysis 2.ipynb`: The main Jupyter Notebook containing all the code for data loading, cleaning, EDA, PCA implementation, model training, and evaluation.
+-   `Health Risk Prediction using PCA & Supervised Machine Learning.ipynb`: The main Jupyter Notebook containing all the code for data loading, cleaning, EDA, PCA implementation, model training, and evaluation.
 -   `health_risk_dataset.csv`: The raw dataset used for the project.
--   `Case Study on Supervised ML - Health Risk.pptx.pdf`: The presentation slides outlining the business problem, project workflow, and key findings.
 -   `README.md`: This file.